elpaso/qgis3-server-vagrant/docs/index.rst

 + tilecache http://tilecache.org/
 + tilestache http://tilestache.org/

-Look for metatiles support if your layers contain labels.
+Look for metatiles and/or activate `TILE` buffer support if your layers contain labels.

 ----